Swaraj120599/PowerBI-Pizza-Sales-Dashborard/README.md

 # 📌 Overview:-

-This repository contains a Power BI Sales Analysis Dashboard, providing insights into revenue, profit trends, and market performance.
+This repository contains a **Power BI  Pizza Sales Analysis Dashboard**, providing insights into revenue, profit trends, and market performance.
 The dashboard offers interactive visualizations and data-driven storytelling to support business decisions.

 # 📊 Project Overview:-